sceckert/Data-and-Culture-Fall-2024/_datasets/datasets.md

 - Datasets of [book holdings in the British Library, broken down by genre](https://bl.iro.bl.uk/concern/datasets/ff82a4ff-12a3-4abe-8108-2c9b1172ccc4?locale=en)
 - An overview of [datasets and metadata on 210,305 volumes of fiction, written between 1700-2009](https://hcommons.org/deposits/item/hc:26955/)
 	- Link to the [datasets](https://github.com/tedunderwood/noveltmmeta?tab=readme-ov-file)
-- The [CONLIT Dataset of Contemporary Literature](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.88) - a collection of metadata on
+- The [CONLIT Dataset of Contemporary Literature](https://openhumanitiesdata.metajnl.com/articles/10.5334/johd.88) - a collection of metadata on contemporary fiction.
 - A collection of GoodReads reviews of "classic" literature:  [“📚The Goodreads Classics📚.”](https://melaniewalsh.github.io/Goodreads-Classics/) Walsh, Melanie, and Maria Antoniak.
 - A collection of [metadata from the fanfiction platform, Archive of Our Own](https://archiveofourown.org/admin_posts/18804).
 - ["Songs of Ourselves: The Circulations and Citations of Nineteenth-Century American Poetry on Twitter"](https://c19datacollective.com/data/songs-of-ourselves/)